xavicampa/appsync-workshop/README.md

 It should then be possible to visit [http://localhost:3000](http://localhost:3000) in your browser.

 ## Starting point
-Only admin can add booking by specifying guest, dates and room.
+The user pool contains two groups, `admin` and `guest`, and two identities, `admin` and `person1`. `admin` user is member of the `admin` group, `person1` is member of the `guest`group.

+Authorization is defined in the GraphQL schema, and it's set so that only admin can manage bookings, having to specify guest, dates and room for the operations.
+Guests can only view.

 Test:
+- Listing rooms and bookins as `admin` and `person1` both work
+- Adding a booking as admin succeeds
-- Adding a booking as guest fails
+- Adding a booking as person1 fails

 ## CHANGE 1
 Allow guest to add their own booking, without exposing guest as a parameter.